constexpr Constructors and Literal Types

 Virtual Functions and Virtual Base Classes

-Classes with virtual functions or virtual base classes can never be literal types (this remains true up to the current standard).
+Classes with virtual functions or virtual base classes can never be literal types (at least up to the current standard).
 If you need to use a type hierarchy at compile time, consider using CRTP (Curiously Recurring Template Pattern) to replace virtual functions.

 Summary

-In this chapter, we covered the definition and constraints of literal types, how to write constexpr constructors, the use of constexpr member functions, and the gradual relaxation of these restrictions in C++14/C++20/C++23.
-The core takeaway is: as long as the memory layout and lifetime of your type can be fully determined at compile time, the compiler can construct and manipulate it at compile time.
-Types like compile-time complex numbers, dates, strings, and configuration structures can all become literal types, thereby participating in more complex compile-time computations.
+In this chapter, we covered the definition and constraints of literal types, how to write constexpr constructors, the use of constexpr member functions, and the gradual relaxation of these restrictions in C++14/20/23.
+The key takeaway is: as long as your type's memory layout and lifetime can be fully determined at compile time, the compiler can construct and manipulate it then.
+Compile-time complex numbers, dates, strings, and configuration structures can all become literal types, thereby participating in more complex compile-time computations.

-In the next chapter, we will introduce the consteval and constinit keywords added in C++20, and see how they precisely control the behavior of compile-time evaluation.
+In the next chapter, we will introduce the consteval and constinit keywords added in C++20, and see how they precisely control compile-time evaluation behavior.